antalsz/hs-to-coq/examples/containers/README.md

 * `theories` contains our specifications and proofs for `containers` library.
 A more detailed documentation about it can be found [here](theories/README.md).

-You do not need to compile the `hs-to-coq` tool to compile files in the above directories, but you will need Coq 8.8.1 and the ssreflect plugin.
+You can compile the files of the above two directories by running the `boot.sh` script in this directory (which will invoke `Make` for these two directories, as well as for their dependencies).
+You do not need to compile the `hs-to-coq` tool for this, but you will need Coq 8.8.1 and the ssreflect plugin.

 You can regenerate files in the `lib` directory yourself by running `make clean;
-make` from this directory (you will need to compile the `hs-to-coq` tool for doing that, for detailed instructions check [here](../../README.md)).
+make` from this directory (you will need to compile the `hs-to-coq` tool for doing that, for detailed instructions check [here](../../README.md)), or by running the `boot.sh` in the [examples](../) directory.

 Other notable components in this directories are:
 * the `edits` file and the `module-edits` directory (organized in the same